As we head into 2021 we will continue to develop plans for new Community Health and Wellbeing Centres in Kincardine and Lochgelly.

 We are now in the process of completing the Outline Business Cases (OBCs), part of the process to support decisions on how public funding is allocated.

-As part of that work it is important that we continue to work closely with local communities and services to look further at how the centres could support the health and wellbeing of the populations of Lochgelly and Kincardine.
+Part of that work has involved working with local communities and services to look further at how the centres can support the health and wellbeing of the populations of Lochgelly and Kincardine.

 Through November and December 2020, as part of our engagement activity, members of the Lochgelly and Kincardine communities were asked to share their opinions by completing one of our surveys (both online and paper versions were available).